Voting by post

-Your postal vote will contain your ballot paper(s) and a ‘Postal Voter’s Statement’.
+Your postal voting pack will contain your ballot paper(s) and a 'Postal Voter’s Statement'.

 Complete the form as instructed and return it to us, in the envelope provided, before 10pm on polling day.
 We cannot accept any postal votes we receive after this time.

-If you don’t return it by post, you can hand in your completed and sealed postal vote pack at the elections office or at a polling station in your area.
+If you don’t return it by post, you can hand in your completed and sealed postal vote pack at our elections office or at a polling station in your area.

 Voting in an election

-If you have not received your postal vote 5 days before an election you will need to contact the Elections team.
-They will be able to confirm if you have been set up for a postal vote and when they can reissue another out to you.
+If you have not received your postal voting pack five days before an election, you will need to contact our Elections team.
+They will be able to confirm if you have been set up for a postal vote and whether they can send you a replacement.

 Cancelling a postal vote

-If you are already set up with a postal vote and you would like to change this to voting at the polling station or voting by proxy, then you must cancel your postal vote by the postal vote deadline.
+If you are already set up with a postal vote and you would like to change this to vote at the polling station or vote by proxy instead, then you must cancel your postal vote by the postal vote deadline.

 If you are living overseas and the postal service is unreliable or post takes a long time to reach you, then we would recommend that you apply for a proxy vote instead.

-If, when you have received your postal voting form, you are unsure what to do, why not check out the video below which gives simple step-by-step instructions:
+If, when you have received your postal voting pack, you are unsure what to do, why not check out the video below which gives simple step-by-step instructions: